Find a Better way to clear your debt

 What is Debt Consolidation?

-Debt consolidation is an important part of the Debt Counselling process as it combines multiple debts, like credit cards, personal loans, and store accounts, into a single loan.
-Instead of paying multiple lenders, a person takes out one loan to cover all debts, leaving just one payment.
-This simplifies payments lowers monthly installments, and reduces your overall interest.
+Debt consolidation is an important part of the Debt Counselling process as it combines multiple debts, like credit cards, personal loans, and store accounts, into a single payment.
+Instead of paying multiple lenders, your debt counsellor negotiates with them on your behalf and you only pay one affordable amount each month.
+This simplifies payments, lowers monthly installments and reduces your overall interest.

 Example of How It Works:

-Her original combined installments were R8,581 and she is needing to borrow more money to pay bills.
-Thandi applies to consolidation here debts into a single payment, and extend her loan terms.
-Her new single payment is R626 at only 1.84% interest, and she can now afford to pay back her lenders.
+Her original combined installments were R8,604.
+Thandi applies to consolidatate her debts into a single payment and extend her loan terms.
+Her new single payment is an affordable R3266 at only 0.06% interest.

 Want to find out what you could be Saving on your monthly Debt repayments?